 Student Vocal Ensembles

-Singing at Smith is about great music, serious fun, and lifelong friendships!
+Singing@Smith: great music, serious fun, & lifelong friendships!

 "I met my best friends during my first weeks in the Smith College Chorus.
 Because of the communal nature of choral music, you get to know many different kinds of people so deeply as well as learn about Smith sphere.
 This group gave me an immediate sense of home and belonging in college...Choosing to be a member in a Smith choir is socially, emotionally, and musically satisfying, and it will help you succeed in all your other college endeavors to have such a fulfilling creative outlet at Smith." – Kayla Carpenzano '12

 "I actually joined Chorus as a sophomore because I had virtually no choral experience before coming to Smith...there is an instantaneous sense of belonging I feel when I sing with a choir.
 This kind of connectivity has enriched my time at Smith and has continued into Glee Club.
 I cannot imagine what my experience at Smith would be without Chorus and Glee Club." – Caitlin Snow '13

 A wide variety of opportunities is available to both new and veteran choral singers: